-While all the tools mentioned above are well-suited for the exploration of large ligand ensembles, they are tailored to comparing the ligands to each other but do not consider the protein-ligand interactions that are crucial in case of molecular docking data.
+While all these aforementioned tools are well-suited for the exploration of large ligand ensembles, they are tailored to compare the ligands to each other, but they do not consider the protein-ligand interactions that are crucial in the case of molecular docking data.
 To solve this drawback, additional research is required, which is the main focus of this paper.

-4 TASKS AND REQUIREMENTS
+IV.
+TASKS AND REQUIREMENTS